 The heart of the Buddha’s teachings lies in the cultivation of wisdom and compassion.
 Wisdom helps us to uproot the causes of suffering and dissatisfaction, while compassion ensures that our journey will not only transform our own lives, but alleviate the suffering of others as well.
 Those who travel the path of wisdom and compassion are known as bodhisattvas – courageous individuals who have committed themselves to the awakening of all beings.

 The path of the bodhisattva is most clearly expressed in the principle of bodhichitta and the practice of the six paramitas.
 Bodhichitta is the union of wisdom and compassion, the deep insight into the nature of reality and the compassionate intention to help all beings awaken.
 Bodhichitta is applied in daily life through the six paramitas – the six transcendent practices of generosity, ethical conduct, patience, joyful effort, meditation, and wisdom.
-Course begins May 2018 as part of your Vajrayana Online subscription and open to all those with interest in deepening their understanding of the principles and practices of Tibetan Buddhism.
+Open to all those with interest in deepening their understanding of the principles and practices of Tibetan Buddhism.